Army assault rifle goes missing - Trinidad and Tobago Newsday

 THE police and Defence Force are engaged in an active hunt to recover a Galil assault rifle reported missing early on Sunday morning from Teteron Barracks, Chaguaramas, top brass told reporters later Sunday at a briefing at the Ministry of National Security, Port of Spain.

-Those present were TT Regiment acting head Lt Col Ashook Singh, Chief of Defence Staff Darryl Daniel, and Deputy Police Commissioner Curt Simon, hosted by TTPS communications officer Joanne Archie.
+Those present were TT Regiment acting head Lt Col Ashook Singh, Chief of Defence Staff Air Vice Marshal Darryl Daniel, and Deputy Police Commissioner Curt Simon responsible for investigations and intelligence, hosted by TTPS communications officer Joanne Archie.

 Daniel said “something very disturbing” had just happened in the Defence Force.

-Singh said at 12.30 am on Sunday, a soldier reported his rifle missing.
+Singh said at 12.30 am on Sunday, a soldier reported his rifle missing to his superior officer at the Support and Services Batallion.

 In response the base was isolated.
+“Teteron Barracks remains confined at this time as we conduct the investigation.”

-A preliminary and then a thorough search was conducted.
+A preliminary search was done and then with improving light conditions a thorough search was conducted, he related.

-Singh said police were brought in to assist.
-He said the Defence Force was working with the
+Singh said Western Division police were brought in to assist.
+He said the Defence Force was working with the IATF to gather intelligence to retrieve the rifle and bring the perpetrator to justice.
+“The TT Regiment sees this as a very serious incident and will continue to work alongside the TTPS to diligently find this assault rifle and bring the perpetrators to justice.”

 Comments